HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 There are other values that can be set.
 For more details, see [Improving page loading performance with asynchronous web content rendering](../../../manage_content/wcm_delivery/deliver_webcontent_on_dx/customizing_content/improving_asynch_render/index.md).

-Use of WCM advanced caching with Aynchronous Web Content Rendering is recommended to improve response times of subsequent requests.
+Use of WCM advanced caching with Asynchronous Web Content Rendering is recommended to improve response times of subsequent requests.

 ### Web Content Viewer Portlet Caching